jackkolb/Littlebox/README.md

 THIS PROJECT IS NOT YET SECURE!
 See jackkolb/tinyrsa!

+This project is still in development, so there are plenty of excess files present.

 Littlebox aims to be an easy-to-deploy, fast, secure file server that users can run to access files from anywhere in the world.

 ## Current Features: